-The Zarnet series is a Rego Black Chernozem soil, developed on moderately well to well drained, moderately to strongly calcareous, loamy (VFSL, L, SiL, CL, SiCL) lacustrine sediments less than one metre in depth, overlying moderately to strongly calcareous, sandy (S, CoS) to sandy skeletal (GrS, GrCoS) fluvial deposits.
-The soils occur on gently sloping topography, or in upper slope and knoll positions of irregular, undulating to gently rolling topography.
-Surface runoff is moderate to rapid, dependent upon the gradient with moderate permeability in the upper sediments, as opposed to rapid permeability in the lower deposits.
+The Zarnet series consists of moderately well to well-drained Rego Black Chernozem soils, moderately to strongly calcareous, loamy (VFSL, L, SiL, CL, SiCL) lacustrine sediments less than one metre in depth, overlying moderately to strongly calcareous sandy (S, CoS) to sandy skeletal (GrS, GrCoS) fluvial deposits.
+The soils occur on gently sloping topography or in upper slope and knoll positions of irregular, undulating to gently rolling topography.
+Surface runoff is moderate to rapid dependent upon the gradient with moderate permeability in the upper sediments as opposed to rapid permeability in the lower deposits.

-The Zarnet soil profile is characterized by a very dark gray Ah horizon, 12 to 18 cm thick, a dark gray to dark grayish brown AC horizon, eight to 14 cm thick, and a carbonate accumulation horizon (Cca) of 10 to 18 cm thickness.
-Zarnet soil profiles are shallower and lack Bm horizons that characterize Croyon soils, a closely-related associate.
+The Zarnet soil profile is characterized by a very dark gray Ah horizon, 12 to 18 cm thick, a dark gray to dark grayish brown AC horizon, 8 to 14 cm thick and a carbonate accumulation horizon (Cca) of 10 to 18 cm thickness.
+Zarnet soil profiles are shallower and lack Bm horizons that characterize Croyon soils, a closely related associate.